Storm Drain Cleaning

 If the catch basin grates are blocked by debris it can lead to blockages that eventually result in area flooding.
 The elimination of debris from your catch basins helps to ensure that your drainage system is functioning properly.
-In turn, this can significantly reduce the likelihood of flooding in areas such as parking lots, and city streets.
+In turn, this can significantly reduce the likelihood of flooding.
 Regular maintenance of your catch basins will significantly reduce the risk of contaminating the local waterways.
 The potenial of flooding will also be greatly reduced.

 In most cases, the owner or property manager is responsible for any catch basins located on private property.
 It is also important to maintain them from a financial risk standpoint.
 In essence, you may be footing the cleanup bill if your catch basins end up polluting the environment.
 Your insurance may say you neglected to maintain a vital component to prevent flooding, therefore you are responsible for the bill.
 Now that you know how important it is to maintain your catch basins, the question that remains is how often should you have them cleaned?
 The following information will answer that question for you.

 When Should You Have Your Catch Basin Cleaned?

 The common mistake is waiting to have catch basins cleaned until there is a visible need.
 For example, if the grate is already blocked, or water has been backing up, the catch basin cleaning should have already taken place.
-The philosophy behind setting up a regularly scheduled catch basin cleaning is to prevent any problems from occurring in the first place.
+Setting up a regularly scheduled catch basin cleaning prevents any problems from occurring in the first place.
 In essence, have your catch basins cleaned before they become blocked.